When am I required to be in residence?

 Living in College

 College accommodation agreements last from the start of 0th week through to the end of 8th week for all three terms.
-Should you wish to be in College during a vacation, you will need to request permission.
-Application forms will be available on Sharepoint and should be returned to the Bursary before the Friday of 5th week each term.
+Should you wish to be in College during a vacation, you will need to request permission from the Accommodation Manager.
 Only requests with a sound academic or travel reason will be granted.
-Students taking exams will be automatically granted permission to stay until the morning after their last exam.
+Students taking University exams beyond the end of 8th week will be granted permission to stay until the morning after their last exam.
 (Your room will need to be completely cleared during the vacations).

 How do I make the most of vacations?

 You will find that full term is very intensive and that there is not much time for the consolidation of one topic before moving on to the next.
 Oxford terms are shorter than other university terms, but there is an expectation that you will complete additional academic work during the vacation either by consolidating topics studied or preparing new material.
 All students will deserve some holiday period, and many students will need to earn money during the vacation.
 However, you should plan to include some time for academic work.
-If this causes financial difficulties for you, you should contact the Academic Registrar or Welfare Advisor about the availability of hardship funds.
+If this causes financial difficulties for you, you should contact the the Student Finance Officer, Student Support Coordinator or Head of Wellbeing about the availability of hardship funds.

 General Education